cynicaloptimist/improved-initiative/CONTRIBUTING.md

 If this is your first time contributing to an open source project, don't sweat it.
 It's my first time maintaining an open source project.
 We'll learn together- look over [this article](https://opensource.guide/how-to-contribute/) for some general advice.

+## Guidelines
-I'll try to provide a short list of guidelines here (adapted from [TypeScript Coding Guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)).
+Here is a short list of coding guidelines (adapted from [TypeScript Coding Guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)).
 This is not an exhaustive guide, so please be willing to make requested modifications to your code.

-## General
+### General
 * Open pull requests against the `development` branch.
 * Link your pull request to at least one open issue (ideally exactly one).
 * If there is no open issue for your PR, open one first for discussion before submitting any code.